The School Synthetic-Turf Wars

 But plenty of researchers and advocates disagree entirely with McNitt’s view of artificial turf.
 Nancy Alderman, the president of Environment and Human Health, Inc., a nonprofit environmental-health advocacy group, insists the crumb-rubber debate is far from settled.
 She refers to a letter written by the EHHI toxicologist David Brown and the Brown University professor emeritus Richard W. Clapp that claims the state of Washington presented “invalid and misleading” calculations, failed to account for length of exposure and latency period of cancer, and misrepresented its scope.

-In fact, Alderman says the EHHI will soon release a report poking holes in nearly two dozen studies that failed to find danger in synthetic turf fields.
+In fact, Alderman says the EHHI will soon release a report poking holes in nearly two dozen studies that failed to find danger in synthetic-turf fields.
 For affirmative evidence that artificial surfaces are treacherous, she cites a 2015 EHHI/Yale study that found 96 chemicals in crumb-rubber fields—half of which had never been tested by the government and 12 of which were known carcinogens—and posits that those figures alone should scare districts away from synthetic turf.
 (Others would argue that the presence of carcinogens doesn’t alone constitute a danger as long as the quantity is not too high.)

 Alderman, who spoke at a school-board meeting in North Haven earlier this year, feels that even the encapsulated crumb rubber the town plans to install comes with issues.
 The material, she notes, has never been suitably tested; she worries that, with enough wear, the plastic coating could break down to expose the potentially hazardous crumb rubber.
 “Our position has always been—and it has not changed—that there is no safer material for students, athletes, and children to play on than grass,” she said.

-Uncertainty about the safety of artificial turf fields was the impetus for the ongoing federal-government study, which was announced in February 2016, after Democratic Senators Richard Blumenthal, of Connecticut, and Bill Nelson, of Florida, called for the Obama administration to initiate a review of the issue.
+Uncertainty about the safety of artificial-turf fields was the impetus for the ongoing federal-government study, which was announced in February 2016, after Democratic Senators Richard Blumenthal, of Connecticut, and Bill Nelson, of Florida, called for the Obama administration to initiate a review of the issue.
 “There are serious and alarming questions that need to be answered,” Blumenthal said recently in a phone interview.
 “There has been research on both sides, and the point is to have the Consumer Product Safety Commission, which has an official responsibility, determine the safety and health effects.”

 But with a new administration in office, Blumenthal said he’s not confident the study will become public too soon.
 “I have no clear sense of what the deadline may be,” he said.
 The Environmental Protection Agency, which is involved in the study, did not immediately respond to a request for comment.